RCIRODERICK CONSULTINGTalk to an engineer

 This is the first installment of a planned series on the construction of esoteric programming languages and on the role of culture and language in computing technology.
 It is authored by Ramon Rodriguez under the auspices of RCI.
 The series welcomes additional authors and collaborators; correspondence to be directed through RCI publication channels.

-The companion paper, [05]: Inflexión — A Spanish-Grammar Esoteric Language, treats one hand-built instantiation of the design space this paper opens.
+The companion paper, Inflexión: A Spanish-Grammar Esoteric Language (Rodriguez 2026a), treats one hand-built instantiation of the design space this paper opens.
+The third installment, LLM-Oriented Programming-Language Design: A Methodology (Rodriguez 2026b), extends the present paper’s schema against an adjacent field.

 Acknowledgements